ec-europa/joinup-dev/docs/docker/README.md

 By default, the `web` container starts with Xdebug and Blackfire.io enabled, in order to support debugging.
 However, having them enabled while running Composer install or installing the site will dramatically slow the operations.
-It's recommended to enable them only then debugging and start the container with Xdebug and Blackfire.io disabled.
+It's recommended to enable them only when debugging and start the container with Xdebug and Blackfire.io disabled.
 In order to do that, you should declare these environment variables in your `.env` file: